Lightning-AI/pytorch-lightning/docs/source/guides/speed.rst

 1. ``num_workers=0`` means ONLY the main process will load batches (that can be a bottleneck).
 2. ``num_workers=1`` means ONLY one worker (just not the main process) will load data but it will still be slow.
 3. The ``num_workers`` depends on the batch size and your machine.
-4. A general place to start is to set ``num_workers`` equal to the number of CPUs on that machine.
+4. A general place to start is to set ``num_workers`` equal to the number of CPU cores on that machine.
+You can get the number of CPU cores in python using `os.cpu_count()`.

 .. warning:: Increasing ``num_workers`` will ALSO increase your CPU memory consumption.